elliahu/Logtail-rails/README.md

 Ruby 2.7.0 or newer
 Rails 6.1.4.2 or newer

+You can learn more about using Logtail in Ruby on Rails projects in our [official docs](https://logtail-main.readme.io/docs/installing-logtail-2).

 # Installation and setup

 You can install Logtail to your Rails projects using the Ruby Bundler.